Lemonochrme/lemonochrme.github.io/_posts/portfolio-insa/2024-12-02-embedded-ia-for-iot.md

 y = wx + b
 $$

-where \(w\) is the slope, and \(b\) is the y-intercept.
+where $w$ is the slope, and $b$ is the y-intercept.
 This principle generalizes to a hyperplane in higher dimensions, but for obvious reasons, a line is simpler to visualize (one can only dream of visualizing a 42-dimension hyperplane).
-The goal of SVM is to find the best \(w\) and \(b\) that maximizes the separation margin.
+The goal of SVM is to find the best $w$ and $b$ that maximizes the separation margin.

 ##### Margin Maximization